Pittsburgh Informed Consent Lawyer

 As a patient you have a right to informed consent, meaning that when you make an important care decision that you have been given real access to the information you need to make an educated decision.

 At Dallas W. Hartman, P.C., our medical negligence attorneys help clients who were denied vital information for whatever reason pursue compensation and justice.
 As a respected medical malpractice law firm with a proud history of success and commitment to our clients, we fight to make a difference for you.

 Medical Malpractice and Informed Consent Issues

 Too often physicians and doctors fail to provide relevant information to patients.
-As a result you may be subjected to treatment or surgery that you would not have otherwise wanted performed if you had all the appropriate information.
+As a result, you may be subjected to treatment or surgery that you would not have otherwise wanted to be performed if you had all the appropriate information.
 Even if you signed an informed consent statement, your doctor can still be held accountable if he or she withheld vital information.

 There are a wide range of issues associated with implied consent cases, and our lawyers want to talk to you if: